Gathering Dreams

 • Preheat the oven to 400°F (200°C).

 • Cut the squash, peel it and dice it into cubes.
-Toss the butternut squash and chickpeas with the extra-virgin olive oil, sprinkle with sea salt and smoked paprika.
+Toss the butternut squash and chickpeas with the extra-virgin olive oil, and sprinkle with sea salt and smoked paprika.

 • Place the squash and chickpeas on a baking sheet lined with baking paper.
-Roast until the butternut squash tender for 20-25 minutes.
+Roast until the butternut squash is tender for 20-25 minutes.

-• Prepare the dressing: squeeze one orange, then mix the orange juice, the extra-virgin olive oil, maple syrup, apple cider vinegar, salt, and pepper in a small jar.
+• Prepare the dressing: squeeze one orange, mix the orange juice, the extra-virgin olive oil, maple syrup, apple cider vinegar, salt, and pepper in a small jar.

-• Once the butternut squash and chickpeas have finished roasting, remove from the oven and let them cool for 5 minutes.
+• Once the butternut squash and chickpeas have finished roasting, remove them from the oven and let them cool for 5 minutes.

 • Assemble the salad by adding the butternut squash and chickpeas to the rest of the ingredients, drizzle with the dressing, toss lightly, and serve immediately.